Sounds from Space

 #00005

 This is the oldest man-made satellite which is still in orbit.
 It is expected to last about another 190 years before it finally decays.
-This spherical Navy test satellite has a diameter of 15cm and was launched by a Vanguard 3 stage rocket into an elliptical orbit with a perigee of 640 km and an apogee of 4020 km.
+This spherical Navy test satellite has a diameter of 16cm and was launched by a Vanguard 3-stage rocket into an elliptical orbit with an inclination of 34,4 degrees, a perigee of 640 km and an apogee of 4020 km.
 The satellite had 2 power sources: the first transmitter operated from a mercury cell supply and had a life time of 3 weeks.
-Thanks to solar cells used to power the second transmitter it operated 6 years and 3 months.
-The output power of the transmitters was 100mW (on 108.0 MHz) and 50mW (on 108.3 MHz).
+Thanks to the fact that this satellite was the first using solar cells the second transmitter operated 6 years and 3 months.
+On February 21st 1965 it was declared to be no more recognizable as the signal strength had declined almost to zero.
+The output power of the transmitters was 100mW (on 108.0 MHz) and 50mW (on 108.3 MHz) respectively.
+The antenna system was comprised of 6 whip elements each 30cm long.
+They made one turnstile antenna and a dipole.
 The telemetry transmitted was the package temperature indicated by the difference between the two transmitter frequencies.
 Therefore, the recordings were made with the receiver Beat Frequency Oscillator (BFO) turned on in order to produce an audible tone heard in the recordings.
 Thanks for the audio-file to Roy W0SL.

 Mar 17th 1958